 \section{Conclusions}

-In this work, we have investigated how AFB measurements at the LHC contribute to fits of the semi-leptonic four-fermion sector of the SMEFT.
-One issue identified in previous work is that invariant mass measurements alone exhibit significant degeneracies in the Wilson coefficient parameter space.
+In this work, we have investigated how AFB measurements at the LHC contribute to fits of the semileptonic four-fermion sector of the SMEFT.
+One issue identified in previous work is that invariant-mass measurements alone exhibit significant degeneracies in the Wilson coefficient parameter space.
 A main goal of this work was to learn in what instances AFB measurements can resolve these blind spots.
-We have studied constraints from joint fits to high energy, high luminosity data sets, and have provided a detailed description of our treatment of the experimental data.
-In most cases the combined fits impose stringent multi-TeV bounds on the parameter space since, and the inclusion of AFB data drastically improves the fit compared to using invariant mass data alone.
+We have studied constraints from joint fits to high-energy, high-luminosity datasets, and have provided a detailed description of our treatment of the experimental data.
+In most cases the combined fits impose stringent multi-TeV bounds on the parameter space since, and the inclusion of AFB data drastically improves the fit compared to using invariant-mass data alone.
 In some cases, however, we found that AFB measurements do not break the degeneracies, and do not improve the fits.
-This highlights the need for future data sets such as those from the EIC in order to fully probe this sector of the SMEFT.
+This highlights the need for future datasets such as those from the EIC in order to fully probe this sector of the SMEFT.
 We have studied the impact of quadratic dimension-6 terms on the fits.
 In cases where AFB resolves the blind spots in the parameter space, the linear and quadratic fits are generally in good agreement.
-In other cases where the AFB and invariant mass measurements exhibit similar correlations there are significant differences between the linear and quadratic fits, indicating the need to pay close attention to the convergence of the SMEFT expansion.
+In other cases where the AFB and invariant-mass measurements exhibit similar correlations there are significant differences between the linear and quadratic fits, indicating the need to pay close attention to the convergence of the SMEFT expansion.